 • can cause mineral deficiency

-weakens the bones
+•weakens the bones

 • may cause hair and teeth loss

-contains mercury
+• contains mercury

-Maple syrup is not a good sweetener alternative, because it can lead to obesity, increase high blood pressure and other risky health risks.
+• and no true good benefits really Maple syrup is not a good sweetener alternative, because it can lead to obesity, increase high blood pressure and other risky health risks.
 Just Google “the dangers of maple syrup” and you’ll find lots of info about Mr. Maple Syrup.
+COCONUT NECTAR & COCONUT SUGAR

-a better alternative to sugar, agave, maple, and yacon syrup/nectar.
+•a better alternative to sugar, agave, maple, and yacon syrup/nectar.

-more nutritious than agave!
+• it is more nutritious than agave!

-100% raw – enzymatically alive
+• 100% raw – enzymatically alive

 • 100% organic